Coherence Co

-Redesigning the conditions that capable leaders are working around
+Redesigning the conditions that capable leaders

 Most organisations treat leadership, systems and culture as three separate problems.
 The first is handled by HR or a coach.
-The second by a consultant.
+The second by an IT project.
 The third by a culture programme.
-The results do not compound, because the three are not being read as one.I read them as one.
+The results do not compound, because the three are not being read as one.Coherence Co reads them as one.
 Leadership behaviour, system design and culture are one connected operating field.
 When they reinforce each other consistently, coherence is the result.
-When they pull in different directions, the organisation is harder to run than it needs to be.Leadership → Systems → Culture = CoherenceThe discipline operates across a four-level spectrum: adjustment, improvement, change and transformation.
-The method does not change between levels.
-The language adapts to where your organisation is.
-The discovery conversation determines which level the situation calls for, before any proposal is shaped.
-Coherence does not arrive by default.
-It has to be designed in.
+When they pull in different directions, the organisation is harder to run than it should be.

 About

-Twenty years leading inside complex organisations.
+Built on twenty years of senior leadership inside complex organisations.

-Now advising leaders navigating them
+Now advising leaders navigating them.

 • The first rūnanga–local council māhinga kai partnership model in the South Island, later replicated regionally.

-The common threadMoving organisations from overload and reaction to clearer decisions, steadier leadership, and reliable delivery.
+Moving organisations from overload and reaction to

 How the work lands

 The work shows up in two modes.In advisory mode, the accountable leader holds the role and runs the work.
-We begin with 2-4 week discovery.
-This names what is actually producing the pattern and where the work needs to focus.
-From there, the engagement runs in 90-day cycles.
-The redesign is built with you, and the discipline is held alongside you as the work meets real conditions.In embedded mode, I take a senior seat inside the organisation and lead the work directly, typically two to three days a week for a defined period.
-While I am there, I build the capability around me.
-When I leave, the work is done and your people can hold it.The shape of the engagement is determined in the first conversation, not before.
+The engagement begins with a two- to four-week discovery that names what is producing the pattern and where to focus first.
+From there it runs in 90-day cycles.
+The redesign is built with the leader.
+The discipline is held alongside the team through implementation.In embedded mode, Michaela leads the change or improvement work directly from inside the organisation, typically two to three days a week for a defined period.
+Capability is built into the team as the work runs.
+When the engagement ends, the redesign is in place and the team can hold it.
+Availability: Embedded engagements are currently committed to the end of August 2026, with new work from September.The shape of the engagement is determined in the first conversation, not before.Christchurch based · Available for remote engagements.

 Join the list